Resalehout/probability-distribution-package/gdb_probability/README.md

 HOW TO INSTALL
 In your command line, type:
-"pip install prob-distributions"
+"pip install gdb-probability"

 To use either object, open your python interpreter in your command line or use whatever IDE is available and input:
-"from prob_distribution import Binomial, Gaussian"
+"from gdb-probability import Binomial, Gaussian"